The Kapil Sharma Show ‘Diwali Special’: Saand Ki Aankh And Made In China Actors Grace The Show

 Taapsee Pannu Says The Courtroom Is Her Lucky Charm

 Later in the show, it was revealed that the courtroom is Taapsee Pannu's lucky charm.
 Taapsee says, "If I don't visit a court during my film, the films don't become a hit."
 Taapsee had been a part of courtroom sequences in her movies like Mulk, Pink, Badla amongst others.
 For Saand ki aankh also, she asked the makers to put a small sequence of court.
 Hence, in the movie, there is a sequence of Gram panchayat happening in the village.
-Tapsee adds, "It seems courtroom drama has become my sub-genre (laughs)."
+Taapsee adds, "It seems courtroom drama has become my sub-genre (laughs)."

 Taapsee Doesn’t Want A Big Fat Wedding

-In a candid conversation, Taapsee mentioned that she is planning to do a small wedding with very few guests.
+In a candid conversation, Taapsee mentioned that she is planning to hjave a small wedding with very few guests.
 She doesn't want a big fat wedding.
 Taapsee runs a wedding planning agency named ‘The Wedding Factory'.
 She says, "Company chalane ka faida hai ki apko pata hota hai kaha fizul kharcha hai."
 She says that she wants to cut down extra expenditure from her future wedding and rather invest in some productive thing.

 Kapil With The Shooter Dadis